FREE Coin (FREE) Market Cap Reaches $13.68 Million

-FREE Coin (FREE) traded flat against the dollar during the twenty-four hour period ending at 21:00 PM ET on June 4th.
-FREE Coin has a market capitalization of $13.68 million and approximately $414,485.00 worth of FREE Coin was traded on exchanges in the last day.
-One FREE Coin coin can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, FREE Coin has traded flat against the dollar.
+FREE Coin (FREE) traded flat against the U.S. dollar during the 24-hour period ending at 11:00 AM E.T. on June 7th.
+In the last week, FREE Coin has traded flat against the U.S. dollar.
+One FREE Coin coin can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+FREE Coin has a market capitalization of $13.68 million and $414,485.00 worth of FREE Coin was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.